VIC.GOV.AU | Policy and Advisory Library

 Functions of school council

-The key functions of school council with regard to the school are:
+The key functions of school council are:

 • to establish the broad direction and vision of the school within the school's community